rahulvenkat207/HabitTracker/backend/README.md

 - `POST /test-jwt` - Test JWT validation with middleware
 - `GET /health` - Health check endpoint

+## Testing

+This backend includes several test scripts to verify API functionality:

+- `test-api.sh` - Bash script for Unix/Linux/MacOS
+- `test-api.bat` - Batch script for Windows
+- `test_api.py` - Comprehensive Python test script

+See [TESTING.md](TESTING.md) for detailed instructions on how to use these test scripts.

 ## Database Schema

 The application uses PostgreSQL with the following tables: